July 25, 2018

-Nursing is a profession that is tightly connected to ethics.
+Nursing is a profession tightly connected to ethics.
 By taking on a role that involves caring for people dealing with sickness or injury, any nurse doing their job in good faith will be helping people.

 Nurses can regularly run into dilemmas about what is the most right and ethical course of action.
 Each situation is unique and there are often no clear-cut answers, but the following guide can help you better understand some common examples of ethical dilemmas in nursing and how best to handle them.